KWDB/docs/en/quickstart/access-kaiwudb/access-kaiwudb-jdbc.md

 To connect to KWDB, write Java code that includes the following components:

 - **Driver**: The driver handles communication with the database server.
-For KWDB, load the driver class as shown below:
+Load the KaiwuDB driver class as follows:

   ```java
   Class.forName("com.kaiwudb.Driver");
   ```

-- **Database Connection**: Use the `DriverManager.getConnection()` method to establish a connection to KWDB.
+- **Database Connection**: Use the `DriverManager.getConnection()` method to establish a connection.
 KWDB supports the following connection methods:

   - `Connection conn = DriverManager.getConnection(url)`
   - `Connection conn = DriverManager.getConnection(url, props)`
   - `Connection conn = DriverManager.getConnection(url, user, password)`

 **Example**

+The following example demonstrates how to establish a connection to KWDB:

 ```java
 public Connection getConnection() throws Exception {